 Pages: 80 Size: 6x9

-Layering one upon another, the poems blur their borders and create a volatile state out of which the remarkable and unexpected occur.
+Layering one upon another, the poems blur boundaries and create a volatile state out of which the remarkable and unexpected occur.
 Embracing chaos, change, and unpredictability, these poems are energetically charged and infused with succinct, imagistic language.
 They reach beyond the constraints assigned to the female form and examine a place where time, the body, sexuality, and the natural world are not fixed.
 At times surreal, at others painfully real, the poems in Premonitions are the expression of a human life that merges and melds with the world around it, acting and reacting, loving and despairing, disintegrating and rebuilding.
 The speaker travels fluidly between strata of the natural world and her own body.
 Adding to the complexity of her poems, Schmuhl creates additional layers of meaning as the poems and their titles relate to the author’s synesthesia, a sensory phenomenon through which letters and numbers are experienced as colors and emotions.

 Premonitions will turn the reader inward, encouraging the examination of the small details of life and a growing acceptance of the perpetual turmoil and uncertainty of existence despite our own desire to find a firm footing.
 This volume will be prized by lovers of contemporary poetry and literature alike.